Ligue 1: Leo Messi ‘doesn’t want’ to go with the Argentina national team… because of Real Madrid!

 LThe first final for the goal is next February 15.
 PSG is measured for the knockout stages of the Champions League against Real Madrid, absolute king of the competition in a duel full of morbidity wherever you look at it, and thinking of said transcendental commitment, all of Paris hopes that Messi reach one hundred percent… something that today is in doubt.

-It so happens that Leo would only return to training on January 17 along with his teammates.
+It happens that Leo would only train again on January 17 along with his teammates.
 If he regains his level in practice, he will be summoned for the game on the 23rd by the local League… without first not forgetting that Messi has not played at an official level or trained since December 22, that is, a little less than a month without friction and with remnants of the Covid-19 that he suffered at the beginning of the year.

 Argentina wants to quote him and can do so, but…